Parkers Best Small Van 2022 winner combines comfort and practicality with a long warranty

 Recently rebranded as Toyota Professional, this new commercial vehicles arm brandishes three impressive promises all aimed at keeping small business owners sweet.

-The first, like Toyota’s passenger cars, is a five-year, 100,000 mile warranty – a useful thing to have, especially when its sister vans offer only three years of cover.
+The first, like Toyota’s passenger cars, is up to 10 years of warranty coverage – a useful thing to have, especially when its sister vans offer only three years of cover.

 There’s also five years of free roadside assistance, and a promise that if you need it, you’ll get an appointment at a Toyota service centre within seven days of asking – or your bill will be half-price.

-As further proof of its commitment to the LCV sector, there are now 117 dealers across the country certified to work with Toyota Professional products – up from less than 30 a few years ago.
+As further proof of its commitment to the LCV sector, there are now well over 100 dealers across the country certified to work with Toyota Professional products – up from less than 30 a few years ago.

 These are brilliant small vans (as evidenced by their Parkers Small Van of the Year trophies) with comfortable interiors, plenty of useful tech and bigger payloads than anything else in this class.
 No, they’re not as much fun to drive as a Ford Transit Connect, but does that really matter?